turris-cz/reforis-plugins-template/README.md

 ## Version control
 Please note that the git repository is not automatically created.
 If you wish to use one it's advised to add `repository` section to `package.json`.

+## Foris library
+[Foris JS](https://gitlab.labs.nic.cz/turris/reforis/foris-js) is one of the plugin's dependencies.
+For the sake of developers convenience its version is set to `latest` (in `package.json` file).
+After creating new plugin with the template it is recommended to fix version, i.e. change `latest` to the actual version (e.g. `0.2.3`) so that breaking changes in library won't affect the new plugin in an undesired way.